Prajit-Sengupta/Blockchain-HR-Management-SmartContract/HumanResources/README.md

 ### Chainlink Oracle Integration
 - The contract integrates with the Chainlink ETH/USD price feed at address `0x13e3Ee699D1909E989722E753853AE30b17e08c5`.
 - **Function Used**: `getEthPrice()` fetches the latest price to convert USDC to ETH when an employee chooses to receive salary in ETH.
+- **Function Description**:
+  - **`getEthPrice()`**: Fetches the latest ETH price from the Chainlink oracle and returns it in 18 decimal format for consistency.
+This function includes error handling to ensure a valid price is always returned.

 ### Uniswap AMM Integration
 - The contract uses Uniswap's swap router (`0xE592427A0AEce92De3Edee1F18E0157C05861564`) to convert USDC to ETH.
 - **Function Used**: `swapUSDCtoETH(uint256 usdcAmount)` swaps a specified amount of USDC to ETH.
+- **Function Description**:
+  - **`swapUSDCtoETH(uint256 usdcAmount)`**: Uses the Uniswap Router to swap USDC for ETH.
+The function takes care of converting USDC to ETH, considering a 2% slippage tolerance, and unwraps WETH to obtain ETH.
 - **Slippage Protection**: The swap includes a minimum amount of ETH expected, set to be at least 98% of the calculated value to prevent front-running and excessive slippage.

+## Additional Function Descriptions
+### `calculateSalary(address employee)`
+- **Purpose**: Calculates the total accrued salary for an employee.
+- **Logic**:
+  - If the employee is active, it calculates the salary accrued from the last updated time until the current time.
+  - If the employee is terminated, it only returns the unclaimed salary.
+  - The function considers weekly salary, time worked, and unclaimed salary.
+  - Returns the calculated salary in 18 decimals for consistency.

 ## Security Features
 - **Role-based Access Control**: Uses modifiers like `onlyHRManager` and `onlyEmployee` to restrict access to critical functions.